bevyengine/rfcs/rfcs/45-stageless.md

 ### Run criteria

 While ordering constraints determine *when* a system will run, **run criteria** will determine *if* it will run at all.
-A run criteria is a special kind of system, which can read (but not write) data from the `World` and returns a boolean value.
+A run criterion is a special kind of system, which can read (but not write) data from the `World` and returns a boolean value.
 If its output is `true`, the system it is attached to will run during this pass of the `Schedule`;
 if it is `false`, the system will be skipped.
 Systems that are skipped are considered completed for the purposes of ordering constraints.